sta214/sta279-s22.github.io/about.md

 ## Getting help

 If you have any questions about the course (or statistics in general!), please don't hesitate to ask!
 I am available during office hours, by appointment, or via email.
 If you're emailing about an issue with R, please include a minimum working example (everything I need to reproduce the issue you encountered).
-There will also be tutoring at the [Math and Stats Center](http://mathandstatscenter.wfu.edu/student-information/).

 Keep in mind that debugging software issues can take time, so make sure to start the assignments early in case you run into problems.